 Refer for help

-If you know someone who's thinking about suicide or has recently attempted suicide, don't wait.
+If you know someone who's thinking about suicide, has recently attempted suicide, or who has recently lost someone to suicide, don't wait.
 Let us know by submitting a concern.

 In the event of the death of a currently enrolled student, it is the responsibility of the campus to respond in a sensitive, sympathetic manner, and most importantly with a measure of dignity toward the student and their family and friends.